Your Essential Breastfeeding Tips and Positions

 There is no feeding schedule that you must follow to the letter.
 Instead, pay attention to your baby’s hunger signals.
 Keep in mind that how often your baby wants to feed will also change over time, and may go up and down periodically as a result of things like growth spurts.

-Signs your baby is hungry may include when she
+Signs your baby is hungry may include when they

-• flexes her arms with her hands in a fist
+• flex their arms with their hands in a fist

-• whimpers and moves her arms and hands
+• whimper and move their arms and hands

-Crying can be a late sign of hunger, so try not to wait until your baby starts to cry to feed her.
+Crying can be a late sign of hunger, so try not to wait until your baby starts to cry for a feeding.

 In your baby’s first weeks, your newborn will likely want to feed as often as every 2 to 3 hours (8 to 12 times per day).
-She may spend 10 to 15 minutes nursing on each breast, or she may even breastfeed for longer stretches.
+They may spend 10 to 15 minutes nursing on each breast, or they may even breastfeed for longer stretches.

 Extended nursing sessions, as well as feeding more often for a period of time, may be a sign of cluster feedings, which typically happen in the evenings during growth spurts, for example.